marquesarthur/cronicas-rpg/classes/paladin-sword-saint.md

 As part of the action used to cast this spell, you must make a melee attack with a weapon against one creature within the spell's range, otherwise the spell fails.

-On a hit, the target suffers the attack's normal effects and a rift through time and space deal an extra 3d6 force damage to the target, which is them slowed.
+On a hit, the target suffers the attack's normal effects and a rift through time and space deals an extra 3d6 force damage to the target, which is them slowed.

 The target's speed is halved, it takes a -2 penalty to AC and Dexterity Saving Throws, and it can't use reactions.
 On its turn, it can use either an action or a Bonus Action, not both.
 Regardless of the creature's Abilities or Magic Items, it can't make more than one melee or ranged Attack during its turn.